SaberMahmoud1/UART/README.md

 # UART
-Digital implementation of the UART using SV
+Digital implementation of the UART using verilog synth included